Cochlea: Hearing

-The hair cells in the Organ of Corti are tuned to certain sound frequencies by way of their location in the cochlea, due to the degree of stiffness in the basilar membrane.
+The hair cells in the organ of Corti are tuned to certain sound frequencies by way of their location in the cochlea, due to the degree of stiffness in the basilar membrane.
 This stiffness is due to, among other things, the thickness and width of the basilar membrane, which along the length of the cochlea is stiffest nearest its beginning at the oval window, where the stapes introduces the vibrations coming from the eardrum.
 Since its stiffness is high there, it allows only high-frequency vibrations to move the basilar membrane, and thus the hair cells.
 The farther a wave travels towards the cochlea's apex (the helicotrema), the less stiff the basilar membrane is; thus lower frequencies travel down the tube, and the less-stiff membrane is moved most easily by them where the reduced stiffness allows: that is, as the basilar membrane gets less and less stiff, waves slow down and it responds better to lower frequencies.
 In addition, in mammals, the cochlea is coiled, which has been shown to enhance low-frequency vibrations as they travel through the fluid-filled coil.
 This spatial arrangement of sound reception is referred to as tonotopy.

 For very low frequencies (below 20 Hz), the waves propagate along the complete route of the cochlea – differentially up vestibular duct and tympanic duct all the way to the helicotrema.
-Frequencies this low still activate the Organ of Corti to some extent but are too low to elicit the perception of a pitch.
+Frequencies this low still activate the organ of Corti to some extent but are too low to elicit the perception of a pitch.
 Higher frequencies do not propagate to the helicotrema, due to the stiffness-mediated tonotopy.

 A very strong movement of the basilar membrane due to very loud noise may cause hair cells to die.
 This is a common cause of partial hearing loss and is the reason why users of firearms or heavy machinery often wear earmuffs or earplugs.

+Pathway to the brain

+To transmit the sensation of sound to the brain, where it can be processed into the perception of hearing, hair cells of the cochlea must convert their mechanical stimulation into the electrical signaling patterns of the nervous system.
+Hair cells are modified neurons, able to generate action potentials which can be transmitted to other nerve cells.
+These action potential signals travel through the vestibulocochlear nerve to eventually reach the anterior medulla, where they synapse and are initially processed in the cochlear nuclei.

+Some processing occurs in the cochlear nuclei themselves, but the signals must also travel to the superior olivary complex of the pons as well as the inferior colliculi for further processing.